Business process analysis model: Techniques and benefits with real-world applications

 Speed: Automated processes operate at a faster rate than their manual counterparts, providing more output.

-Business process analysis techniques, in general
+Business process analysis techniques

-1. Flowcharting
+Flowcharting

-The steps of the RCA technique typically are as follows:
+The steps of RCA typically include:

-Collect data: Gather data that may lead to the identification of the root cause of the problem.
+Collect data: Gather the data that may lead to the identification of the root cause of the problem.

 Analyze the data: Look for patterns or trends that may explain the root causes of the problem.